egidijusbizas/nebeprisisrkolindaliaudavome/README.md

 # Scroller
 This is a minimalist gallery application with infinite scroll capability using the [Unsplash API](https://unsplash.com/developers).

-The first iteration is built using `create-react-app`.
+# Roadmap

+v1 -> create a functioning app, add routing/pages, add state management with Context API.

+v2 -> use typescript.

+v3 -> tests.

 # Setup steps

-`npm install`
+`npm install` to install the app.

-The API functionality depends on the presence of environement variables `REACT_APP_UNSPLASH_ACCESS_KEY` may set up this in the `.env` file.
+The API functionality depends on the presence of environement variable:
+`REACT_APP_UNSPLASH_ACCESS_KEY` you may set it up in a `.env` file.

 # Getting Started with Create React App